AtQ0/book-tracker/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-4169E1?style=flat&logo=postgresql&logoColor=fff)
 ![Docker](https://img.shields.io/badge/Docker-2496ED?style=flat&logo=docker&logoColor=fff)

 Book Tracker is a fullstack TypeScript project built on Next.js, using React on the frontend and server-side API routes running on Node.js.
 It uses Docker Compose to run a local PostgreSQL database along with a MailDev container that captures all outgoing emails during development.
-For production, Nodemailer is configured to deliver emails through SendGrid.
+In production, emails are delivered through the SendGrid HTTP API.
 Prisma handles database access, PostgreSQL stores the application data, Tailwind provides styling, and Zod ensures runtime validation.
 The project includes Jest and Testing Library for unit and component tests, Argon2 for secure password hashing, and Faker for generating development seed data.

 ## Purpose